 - $20,000 for injury to or destruction of property of others

 Sam & Ash Injury Law Pro Tip: Choosing the right policy limits is about protecting your assets.
 If your policy is minimal and you have substantial assets, your assets may be used to pay the claim holder if the total damages exceed your policy.

 Medical Payment Coverage reimburses health care expenses to treat your injuries and those of your passengers, even when you were at fault.

-Sam & Ash, LLP Pro Tip: Consider Personal Injury Protection (PIP) as an alternative.
+Sam & Ash Injury Law Pro Tip: Consider Personal Injury Protection (PIP) as an alternative.
 PIP will also compensate lost income, childcare, and funeral expenses related to an accident.

 Uninsured and Underinsured Motorist Coverage